JamesContreras/Final_Project/README.md

-This project is a website with the ability to play an Fantasy Text-Based Role-Playing Game.
+This project is a website with the ability to play a Fantasy Text-Based Role-Playing Game.